DEaR LOGO

 Graduate and undergraduate students interested in gaining research experience are welcome to email Dr. Hou (yang.hou@med.fsu.edu) to discuss potential opportunities to participate in our lab’s projects.

 Current research projects focus on cognitive, academic, socio-emotional, and behavioral development in individuals with neurofibromatosis type 1 and evaluate interventions/treatments targeting these outcomes.
+See the "Research" tab for more detailed descriptions of ongoing projects.

 Responsibilities in the lab may include: